stevenlin510/Vehicle_speed_estimation-Lane_changing_detection/README.md

-# Object Tracking using YOLOv3, Deep Sort and Tensorflow
+# Vehicle Speed Estimation and Lane Changing Detection
 This repository implements YOLOv3 and Deep SORT in order to perfrom real-time object tracking.
 Yolov3 is an algorithm that uses deep convolutional neural networks to perform object detection.
-We can feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order for a real-time object tracker to be created.
+I can feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order for a real-time object tracker to be created.
+For speed estimation I use vitual lanes post-processing to check the car speed between two lines.
+Also, I use background median filter technique to obtain background image and then detect the lane.

 ### Reference code